kubernetes/enhancements/keps/sig-node/6061-oci-artifact-security-profiles/README.md

 - Kubelet calls `PullSecurityProfileArtifact` to pull profiles before DRA preparation, then passes the resolved digest to `RunPodSandbox`/`CreateContainer`
+- Profile merge library ([security-profiles-merger][spm]) implemented with seccomp and AppArmor merge support, including architecture-specific syscall handling, argument filter intersection, capability intersection, filesystem permission intersection, and network rule intersection
-- At least one CRI runtime (CRI-O) implements the pull and apply flow for seccomp.
+- At least one CRI runtime (CRI-O, tracked in [cri-o#10037][crio-10037]) implements the pull, merge, and apply flow for seccomp, including profile merging using the merge library.
 AppArmor API changes are included but runtime implementation may follow in beta.
 - PodSecurity admission controller updated to accept the `OCI` profile type
-- Initial e2e tests for seccomp OCI artifacts
+- Initial e2e tests for seccomp OCI artifacts, including profile merge tests and layered profile tests

 #### Beta